ietf-wg-cellar/matroska-specification/ordering.md

 The `Chapters Element` **SHOULD** be placed before the `Cluster Element(s)`.
 The `Chapters Element` can be used during playback even if the user does not need to seek.
 It immediately gives the user information about what section is being read and what other sections are available.
-In the case of Ordered Chapters it is **RECOMMENDED** to evaluate the logical linking even before playing.
+In the case of Ordered Chapters, it is **RECOMMENDED** to evaluate the logical linking even before playing.
 The `Chapters Element` **SHOULD** be placed before the first `Tracks Element` and after the first `Info Element`.

 ## Attachments

-The `Attachments Element` is not intended to be used by default when playing the file, but could contain information relevant to the content, such as cover art or fonts.
+The `Attachments Element` is not intended to be used by default when playing the file but could contain information relevant to the content, such as cover art or fonts.
-Cover art is useful even before the file is played and fonts could be needed before playback starts for initialization of subtitles.
+Cover art is useful even before the file is played, and fonts could be needed before playback starts for initialization of subtitles.
 The `Attachments Element` **MAY** be placed before the first `Cluster Element`; however, if the `Attachments Element` is likely to be edited, then it **SHOULD** be placed after the last `Cluster Element`.